totorodev0032/website_midha/README.md

  - git clone https://github.com/totorodev0032/website_midha.git
  - Do `npm i` in the root folder.
  - Do `npm i` in the frontend folder to intall all the dependencies for **create-react-app**.
- - Do `npm run dev` in the root folder to run the backdend and frontend.
+ - Do `npm run dev` in the root folder to run the backend and frontend.